bobby-tables2/bobby-tables2.github.io/index.markdown

 layout: home
 ---

-Welcome to my little corner of the internet, project writeups below.
+A computer science undergraduate with broad interests spanning web development to reverse engineering.
+This blog serves as my portfolio for the things I made.